NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

     <img width="1050" height="700" alt="SSR with hydration" src="/blog/web-frontend-performance/ssr-with-hydration.svg" />
     <figcaption>
         <p>
-            <a href="#figure-ssr-with-hydration">SSR with hydration:</a> In this example, the server, gets page data, renders the page and responds to the client with rendered HTML and raw page data.
+            <a href="#figure-ssr-with-hydration">SSR with hydration:</a> In this example, the server, gets page data, renders the page and responds to the client with rendered HTML and page data.
 Upon receiving the response, the client renders the page to the user.
 Later when the client receives the page's client-side code, it loads it and applies hydration code to make the page interactive.
         </p>
 </figure>